 - Invite local elected officials to make a proclamation to end gender-based violence at a local press event.
 Then encourage them to create policies that support survivors.

 - Hold an event in partnership with or to support organizations in your community that provide gender-based violence services.

 Attend a Week Without Violence event near you

-Find an event in your community and bring your friends and family with you.
+Find an event in your community and help your friends and family register, as well.
 Encourage others to do the same.
 If you don’t see an event near you, organize one yourself!
 Check the map regularly to see any new events that get registered.

 Take action in your community and with your elected officials

 Use our helpful (including toolkits and materials) and to support your organization’s efforts to end gender-based violence!
 Don’t forget to create a Week Without Violence account to register your participation and your event to gain access to your own personalized event page url.

 Encourage our elected officials to take steps to address gender-based violence and improve support and resources for survivors.
 Act now and join us in urging members of Congress to support the Violence Against Women Act and the Family Violence Prevention and Services Act (FVPSA).

 Join us for any (or all!) of our national Week of Action activities, October 18 – 24, 2020

 Visit our Week of Action page for more information: